 The game is set on an unknown alien planet.
-Although the planet itself revolves around a sun-like star the actual planet itself does not spin meaning that the planet is composed of three distinct areas pf light - roughly equivalent to daylight, dusk and night-time.
-In the final games these three areas will act as various hubs for the missions you take on. .
-The first and only environment that has been revealed is the city and the developers have called the story in the game to be "Alien Noir".
+Although the planet itself revolves around a sun-like star, the actual planet itself does not spin, meaning that the planet is composed of three distinct areas of light - roughly equivalent to daylight, dusk and night-time.
+In the game, these three areas will act as hub areas.
+The first and only environment that has been revealed so far is the city.

 The game features a reputation system as well as choices.
-You are free to do whatever you want in the game world, be it mug people or search for bounties.
-The way you interact with the environment ultimately decides how the environment reacts to you.
-For example, you get a job that consists of retrieving weapons.
-You can choose to bring back the weapons or keep them for yourself.
-Instead of long term consequences, the developers have opted for consequences that are felt immediately after the choice is made.
-In the case where you steal the weapons, the alien who gave you the job will send mercenaries after you to get them back.
+Players are free to do whatever they want in the game world, be it mug people or search for bounties.
+The way players interact with the environment ultimately decides how the environment reacts to Killian.
+For example, if players get a job that consists of retrieving weapons, players can choose to bring back the weapons or keep them; each outcome will have its own consequences.

-Prey 2 trades the linear progression of the first game for a janky open world environment centred around verticality.
-To get around in this hostile environment, the game has a "parkour" system where you orient the stick in the direction you want to go (like in Brink) and the game will automatically vault Samuel over objects or climb walls.
-The developers have stated that in video games, climbing up things has always been easy but the part where you have to climb down has always been hassle.
-That's why they've given Killian a pair of rocket boots that he can trigger right before hitting the ground making going down buildings as simple as jumping off them.
+Prey 2 trades the linear progression of the first game for a open world environment centred around verticality.
+To get around in this hostile environment, the game has a parkour system that is similar to the SMART system in Brink.
+Killian also has a pair of rocket boots that he can trigger right before hitting the ground, in order to safely descend.